 First we have to define what the problems are.
 For most people, the key problem is that students are rote learning to an unacceptable extent.
 I’m not talking about learning off the basic rules of grammar or algebra or the laws of physics (that’s good rote learning) but things like learning off stock answers to questions on English literature or History or Biology; or even learning off entire essays.
 I’m not sure you can really do anything about this and if you talk to undergraduate college students they will tell you that they still employ these tactics even in third and fourth year.

 The second problem that people associate with the Leaving Cert is that it supposedly stifles curiosity, perhaps by not allowing students to ‘drive their own learning’ by researching topics that they personally find interesting.
 I’m not so sure about all of this because I see a lack of curiosity in not only my undergrads but also in PhD students and even fellow academics.
 Many of my colleagues, for example, have little or no interest in topics that are even a small bit removed from their area of expertise.
 In my experience, genuine intellectual curiosity, in a broad sense, is quite rare.
-I also think that effect of the internet and especially social media has been huge and while Google gives us unprecedented access to information, most of us are using this access for socialising rather than learning, a wasting a lot of time in the process.
+I also think that effect of the internet and especially social media has been huge and while Google gives us unprecedented access to information, most of us are using this access for socialising rather than learning, and wasting a lot of time in the process.

 The third perceived problem is that the way students are assessed in a single high-stakes pen-and-paper exam is too limited and is incapable of testing a broad range of skills and talents.
 I would agree with this.

 There are probably other complaints you could make, the main one being the fact that students from affluent backgrounds can avail of exam coaching in grind schools thus giving themselves an unfair advantage over their less well-off peers.